Headline List Help Topics

 Example: Contemp.
 Math.

-MSCs are numbers used to categorize items in Mathematical Reviews and Current Mathematical Publications.
-The current classification scheme is composed of five-character identifiers, each corresponding to a discipline of mathematics.
+MSC classes are codes used to classify the mathematical content of items in the Mathematical Reviews Database.
+The current classification scheme (MSC 2012) is composed of five-character identifiers, each corresponding to a discipline of mathematics.
 (See MathSciNet Field Help for additional information about the MSC.)

 Both primary and secondary classifications may be assigned to an item.
 In that instance, the secondary classification is in parentheses, e.g. 14A22 (16S38).
 Click on a MSC to retrieve descriptions of all classifications listed.
 Note: Database Expansion Items will not have a MSC.